sonowz/advent-of-code-rust/README.md

 This solution aims to write elegant, production level code.

+This is my first code to be written in Rust, so one may find some awkwardness in the code.

 - Use functional programming style
 - Prefer `map` function over `for` or `loop` statements
 - Use `newtype pattern` for better readablity and more strict typecheck